ibexa/documentation-developer/docs/release_notes/ez_platform_v2.5.md

 ### Content tree

 You can now navigate through your website with a content tree.
-It will allow you to easily browse your content in the back office.
+It allows you to easily browse your content in the back office.
 Each content item has a unique icon that helps you identify it without opening.

 ![Content tree in the menu](left_menu_tree.png "Content tree in the menu")